galileo56/Caliper/README.md

 Top quark mass calibration

 This code computes massless and massive event shape distributions within the SCET formalism.
-It is intended for plotting cross sections, fitting for alphaS, and calibrate the top quark mass in parton shower Mont eCarlos.
+It is intended for plotting cross sections, fitting for alphaS, and calibrate the top quark mass in parton shower Monte Carlos.